Need help with the Northwestern supplemental essay and other applications? Check out our College Application Boot Camp. Submit your best application!

 - What am I curious about?

-- Perhaps you were a swimmer and were just as interested in the physics of drag, buoyancy, and thrust as you were about winning the race.
+Perhaps you were a swimmer and were just as interested in the physics of drag, buoyancy, and thrust as you were about winning the race, pushing you towards a passionate desire to make physics accessible and exciting to people of all ages.

-- Maybe you went with your dad to ball games and were more interested in human behavior and culture than the outcome of the game.
+Maybe you went with your dad to ball games and discovered you were more interested in human behavior and culture than the outcome of the game, and now you can’t wait to explore the connections between sociology, statistics, and sports.

-Whatever your interest is, the important question is why, not just what.
+Whatever your passion is, the important question is not just what, but why and what it is pushing you towards.

 - If you play the trombone, it’s not enough to enumerate your performances and achievements.

-- Think about what made you pick up the trombone in the first place.
+- Think about what made you pick up the trombone in the first place, and what you plan to do with your passion and experience.

 Answering “Why Northwestern?” means you need to evaluate specific aspects of the university.